Life mission: To preach the Full Gospel for renewing the global church, discipling the nations, and healing creation.

 I am an American who has lived abroad as a missionary in Southeast Asia and Africa since 1989.
 I have mostly lived in Singapore where I am based with my Singaporean wife, Jee Fong.
 I have served in numerous roles within churches and Bible colleges as a pastor, church planting director, and theological educator.
 I have ministered within some 15 nations in Southeast Asia and Africa.

-Presently, I engage an active itinerant preaching ministry.
-I have also become recognised as an independent scholar in Pentecostal theology.
+Presently, I am writing my PhD dissertation through Asia Pacific Theological Seminary.
+The research area is Pentecostal liturgical theology.
+I also engage an active itinerant preaching ministry.
 On Facebook, I co-administer the 8,000 plus member group, Pentecostal Theology Worldwide.
 Since 2012, I have been a member of the Society for Pentecostal Studies.

 In 2006, I received a strong conviction that I am called to represent the Pentecostal tradition.
 This conviction still burns strong.
 It evokes in me a sense of mission, passion, and vision.
 Let me share this with you.

 Passion / Vision

 Flowing from this sense of life mission comes forth a vision that impassions me:

 - The global renewing of pentecostal spirituality